sircharlo/meeting-media-manager/docs/src/ru/about.md

 ## Что это за приложение?

-**Meeting Media Manager**, или **M³**, это приложение для Windows, macOS и Linux, которая автоматически загружает изображения и видео, которые будут рассматриваться во время встреч собрания Свидетелей Иеговы на любом языке, доступном на сайте JW.org.
+**Meeting Media Manager**, or **M³** for short, is an app for Windows, macOS and Linux, that automatically downloads pictures and videos that will be considered during congregation meetings of Jehovah's Witnesses, in any language found on the official website of Jehovah's Witnesses.

 It features support for managing regular and custom meeting media, and support for multiple congregations and/or groups using the same computer account.